-The All Seasons Fund uses leverage through derivatives; however, the only derivatives in which the All Seasons Fund invests are stock index futures.
+The All Seasons Fund uses leverage through derivatives, including stock index futures and options.
 Leverage includes the practice of borrowing money to purchase securities or borrowing securities to sell them short.
 Investments in derivative instruments also involve the use of leverage because the amount of exposure to the underlying asset is often greater than the amount of capital required to purchase the derivative instrument.
 Leverage can increase the investment returns of the All Seasons Fund.
 As a result, the sum of the All Seasons Fund's investment exposures may at times exceed the amount of assets invested in the All Seasons Fund, although these exposures may vary over time.